Rosh Hashanah 2020 • 5781

 Meals: Dine with us during Rosh Hashanah.

 - Friday Night DIY Dinners: To follow along with the university’s extended no in-person dining policy, we will shift these to DIY picnic-style meals.
 Dinners will be dropped off on September 18 in the middle/late afternoon in multiple locations across campus for easy pick up!
 We’ll be in touch soon with more details.
 Thanks to a generous donor, the DIY dinners are free with pre-registration required by September 15 at 5 PM.

 - Reserve Meals: Use this form to request meals if you’re on a Maryland Hillel dining plan.

 - Pay for Meals: Sign up and pay in advance for meals.

 If you need a High Holiday exemption letter, submit this form.
 You should make appropriate arrangements with your professors, prior to missing class.
 Please allow 3-5 days for requests to be processed and prepared.

 Full information about Yom Kippur 2020 will be posted soon.

 Alumni and Community Members

 In order to better accommodate you, we ask that all community members register in advance for tickets for services and meals.
 We feel strongly that any Jewish student, alumni, or community member should be able to experience the High Holidays regardless of their ability to pay.
-At the same time, we receive no funding from the university, and count on our community to make it happen.
+At the same time, we receive no funding from the university and count on our community to make it happen.
 Eighty percent of our funding comes from private individuals like you.
 We need your help!
-Please consider a making meaningful, tax-deductible gift which can be processed on the registration page.
+Please consider making a meaningful, tax-deductible gift that can be processed on the registration page.